BU-EC500-SP15/mbta-busses/MBTA_Bus_Project_Proposal.md

 Key design decisions and motivation behind them.
 - Hadoop: To process big data-sets from GTFS and MBTA, an engine like Hadoop provides the power to analyze large amounts of semi-structured data.
 Hadoop shines when it comes to large, distributed data processing tasks.
 The main motivation for using Hadoop is that within the Analysis layer, we want to extract the data from the Ingestion layer, transform, and load it into a useful format for insight and visualization.
 Hadoop handles ETL (extract, transform, load) processes well by splitting integration tasks among servers in a cluster.
-- d3.js: Within the visualization layer, d3.js provides a scalability and power to style and manipulate data into very useful graphics.
+- d3.js: Within the visualization layer, d3.js provides scalability and power to style and manipulate data into very useful graphics.
 The customizability of the JavaScript library provides the means to build any data visualization framework with the data processed and analyzed by Hadoop.
 The diversity of d3.js is accompanied by fast performance with little overhead while also supporting interaction and animation.
 An additional motivation is that d3.js also supports comma-separated values (CSV), the format of GTFS data.

 ### Acceptance criteria: